CBI FUNDING OPPORTUNITY ANNOUNCEMENT (2024 – 2025)

 - Preference will be given to laboratories that have no current CBI Students (i.e. any student who has received funding from the CBI program (current/past)).

-- As this is a NIH funded position, the applicant should be a US citizen or permanent resident; please discuss with the directors if you have an excellent applicant who does not fit into this category.
+- As this is a NIH funded position, the applicant should be a US citizen or permanent resident; please discuss with the director if you have an excellent applicant who does not fit into this category.

 - An evaluation letter by the student’s dissertation adviser of the student’s academic progress, willingness to complete research at the interface of chemistry-biology (evidence can be included) and the benefit to the student for inclusion in the CBI program.
 The applicant’s PI should acknowledge the time commitment to CBI required such as need to attend RCR dedicated CBI workshops and Rigor and Reproducibility workshops both during and after the term of support.

 - A CV of the nominee, including a listing of publications authored or coauthored, conference presentations and other professional accomplishments, activities and honors.